 Crossing the main road on the level on leaving Porthmadog station, the short line operated by the Welsh Highland Heritage Railway company runs parallel on the left for a while.
 The line crosses the flood plain of the Glaslyn river, an area known as the Traeth Mawr, with Wales’ highest mountain, Snowdon, in view to the left on clear days.
 At Minffordd, the National Rail single platform is directly below the Ffestiniog station and connected by a sloping path.
 A selection of FR stock can be seen in the adjacent exchange sidings.
 Minffordd is the best station for one of Wales' greatest tourist attractions, the ‘Italianate Village’ of Porthmeirion, a walk of a mile or so from the station, mostly along a footpath.
 Turn right outside Minffordd station, through the village, and look for the sign directing you left for Porthmeirion.

-Cook’s explosives factory, which was on the left of the
+factory, which was on the left of the line leaving the

 station but closed around 1990 and has now been more or

-razed.
-The railway turns right to cross the new bridge
+less completely razed.
+The railway turns right to cross

 A little halt south of the new bridge, Llandecwyn, serves a rather sparsely populated district and is not served by all trains.
 The train now settles in to a more or less straight and level run in an approximately south-westerly direction, with Porthmeiron’s exotic buildings in clear view across the Traeth Bach estuary as the train calls at Talsarnau and Tygwyn stations, crossing a flat area known as Morfa Harlech to reach Harlech station, with Harlech castle coming into view on its hill to the left of the line.
 Harlech Castle, like Conwy and Caernarfon, was built to the order of King Edward II to keep the Welsh people in check, and is very popular with history-minded visitors.
 Travellers wishing to reach the town centre and castle entrance face a very steep climb from the station.
 Harlech station is one of the busiest on the line thanks to the nearby school, which is attended by pupils from the wide area; travellers on the trains which pass each other in the loop here at ‘school’s out’ time are assured of a lively journey!
 Harlech also has a wide expanse of sandy beach, reached from the station by crossing the golf links and some impressive dunes, which has not been commercialised at all and is often very peaceful.